arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 > Many fatal and recoverable fatal errors have been converted to exceptions in
 > PHP 7.

-Great, so one inconsistent and confusing mechanism is replaced with another inconsistent and confusing mechanism.
+Quite a few lower-level functions – such as `fopen()` – have not been converted.

 Opening directories
 -------------------

-Another brain-dead C copy is that you can `fopen()` directories:
+Another curious copy of C behaviour is that you can `fopen()` directories:

 > fopen — Opens file or URL
 >